questdb/documentation/documentation/reference/sql/declare.md

 ### Validity of expressions

-Most basic expressions are supported, and we will provide examples later.
+Most basic expressions are supported, and we provide examples later in this document.
 We suggest you use variables to simplify repeated constants within your code, and minimise how many places you need to update the constant.